28 Unique Things to Do in the West Midlands

 #9.
 Kenilworth Castle & Elizabethan Garden

-Kenilworth Castle, a magnificent medieval fortress transformed into an exquisite Elizabethan palace, holds a special place in my heart as one of the top destinations in the West Midlands.
 Its allure becomes apparent as soon as you arrive, with its captivating arched doorways, open-air walls, and the idyllic Elizabethan garden nestled amidst the picturesque countryside.

 Stepping into the Great Hall transports you back in time, allowing you to envision its former majestic splendor.
 The castle’s ruins vividly narrate a tale of a bygone era when England was on the cusp of becoming a global powerhouse, predating the British Empire.
-The beautifully crafted, symmetrical details of the panel-less windows still remain, and during a late sunny afternoon, the sun casts breathtaking shadows and beams of light throughout the complex.

-Exploring the site, visitors can delve into the castle’s rich 900-year history through an interactive exhibition, learning about the illustrious residents who once called it home.
 Afterward, a delightful English tea awaits at the Stables Tearoom, offering a quintessential culinary experience.
-Additionally, during the summer months, you can embark on a free, exciting adventure quest that leads you on an enchanting journey across the castle grounds.
+During the summer months, you can embark on a free, exciting adventure quest that leads you on an enchanting journey across the castle grounds.

->> You can book a Shakespeare’s England 3-Day Explorer Pass that gives you entry to 9 top attractions including Kenilworth Castle.
+👉 You can book a Shakespeare’s England 3-Day Explorer Pass that gives you entry to 9 top attractions including Kenilworth Castle.

 Kenilworth Castle (Google Maps location)